wulffern/aic2026/lectures/l00_diode.md

 \widehat{E}  \psi(x,t)$$

 where $\widehat{H}$ is sometimes called the *Hamiltonian* and is an operator, or something that act on the wave-function.
-I recently read [Feynman's Lectures on Physics](https://www.feynmanlectures.caltech.edu), and Feynman called the Hamiltonian the *Energy Matrix* of a system.
+In [Feynman's Lectures on Physics](https://www.feynmanlectures.caltech.edu)  Feynman called the Hamiltonian the *Energy Matrix* of a system.
 I like that better.
 The
 $\widehat{E}$ is the energy operator, something that operates on the wave-function to give the Energy.